tdlong/XQTL2-exploration/ADAPTIVE_WINDOW_ALGORITHM.md

 # Adaptive Window Haplotype Estimation Algorithm

 ## Overview
-The adaptive window algorithm is designed to estimate founder haplotype frequencies for a given genomic position by progressively expanding the analysis window while accumulating constraints from smaller windows.
-The key insight is that smaller windows may provide better founder separation, and these constraints can be carried forward to larger windows.
+The adaptive window algorithm estimates founder haplotype frequencies for a given genomic position by progressively expanding the analysis window until founders can be distinguished, then running LSEI estimation at the optimal window size.
+The algorithm outputs both haplotype frequency estimates and a quality flag indicating reliability.

 ## Core Algorithm Steps